 Mattress manufactures today understand that comfort and support are equally important.
 What’s inside your mattress, the layer of materials, help support the spine and joints while, at the same time, offering pressure-point relief to the entire body.
 Some mattress manufacturers do a better job of pressure mapping than others.

 When you first lie down on your mattress, the immediate feeling of cushy or firm comes from the materials used in the upholstery layers directly above the core support system (which could be innerspring, latex or memory foam).
 A hybrid mattress, the most popular choice in the market today, uses a variety of advanced comfort foams and fibers designed to enhance cushioning and deliver pressure-point relief.

-The average person moves as much as 75 times a night – every 6-8 minutes – during the deepest phase of sleep, REM sleep.
+The average person moves as much as 75 times a night.
+During the deepest phase of sleep, REM sleep, movements can happen every 6 to 8 minutes.
 “Movement while we are asleep is a protective mechanism to prevent problems developing from prolonged pressure — such as reduced blood flow to certain parts of the skin,” says Dr. Peter Roessler, a fellow of the Australian and New Zealand College of Anesthetists.

-A mattress that offers pressure-point relief in the comfort layer reduces tossing and turning throughout the night.
+A mattress that offers pressure-point relief in the comfort layer reduces tossing and turning throughout the night, which allows you to achieve a deeper, more restorative sleep.
 If nothing hurts, you won’t feel the need to move as much.
-Imagine if you slept on a mattress that allowed you to move less and enjoy a deeper, longer REM sleep.
+Imagine if you slept on a mattress that allowed you to move less and enjoy a deeper, longer sleep.